EndPointCorp/end-point-blog/2022/01/kubernetes-101.md

 When deploying applications into Kubernetes, this is how it runs them: via containers.
 In other words, for Kubernetes to be able to run an application, it needs to be delivered within a container.

-Next is the concept of a "[node](https://kubernetes.io/docs/concepts/architecture/)".
+Next is the concept of a [node](https://kubernetes.io/docs/concepts/architecture/).
 This is very straightforward and not even specific to Kubernetes.
 A node is a computer within the cluster.
 That's it.
 Like I said before, Kubernetes is built to manage computer clusters.
-A "node" is just one computer, either virtual or physical, within that cluster.
+A node is just one computer, either virtual or physical, within that cluster.

-Then there's "[pods](https://kubernetes.io/docs/concepts/workloads/pods/)".
+Then there are [pods](https://kubernetes.io/docs/concepts/workloads/pods/).
 Pods are the main executable units in Kubernetes.
 When we deploy an application or service into a Kubernetes cluster, it runs within a pod.
 Kubernetes works with containerized applications though, so it is the pods that take care of running said containers within them.

 These three work very closely together within Kubernetes.
 To summarize: containers run within pods which in turn exist within nodes in the cluster.